denfrost/DataStructures-Algorithms/README.md

 newPtr = new MyNode<NODETYPE>{ CurrentPtr->getData() };
 ```

-If the list was empty the memory address hold by newPtr is assigned to firstPtr.
+If the list is empty the memory address hold by newPtr is assigned to firstPtr.

 Otherwise the memory address hold by newPtr is assigned to the tempPtr's nextPtr as shown is part (b).
 ```
 tempPtr->nextPtr = newPtr;
 ```

-Part (c) shows when newPtr (aiming at the last created node) is assigned to the lastPtr once the loop is finished.
+Part (c) shows when the memory address hold by newPtr (aiming at the last created node) is assigned to the lastPtr once the loop is finished.

 ![](Documentation/Images/LinkedList/LinkedList_copyConstructor_3.png)